perseids-project/JackSON/docs/TEAM_PITCH.md

 ## CITE urns
 I need to add better CITE URN support.
 Checkout this quick example.
-( I'm not typing the RDF objects like I should.
-Forgive Me. )

 This JSON-LD lives here http://localhost:4567/data/elem/he and it looks like this...